bolt/docs/docs/other/index.md

     Issue Tracker](http://github.com/bolt/bolt/issues).
 Pull-requests are
     always welcome, as well.

-  - Look for small snippets of code and some tips & tricks or our [Snippets website](https://snippets.bolt.cm).
-It's like Pastebin, only powered by Bolt.

   - We have some pages with detailed information on a couple of subjects on the wiki at [github.com/bolt/bolt/wiki](https://github.com/bolt/bolt/wiki).